holoviz/panel/doc/tutorials/basic/pn_panel.md

 # Display Content with `pn.panel`

-In this guide, we will learn to display Python objects easily and dynamically with `pn.panel`:
+In this guide, we will learn to display Python objects easily with `pn.panel`:

 - Display any Python object via `pn.panel(the_object, ...)`.